looeee/discoverthreejs-site/markdown/book/first-steps/load-models.md

 export { loadBirds };
 {{< /code >}}

-The structure of this new module should be familiar to you since it's the same as nearly {{< link path="/book/first-steps/world-app/#systems-and-components" title="every other component we have created so far" >}}.
+The structure of this new module should be familiar to you since it's the same as nearly [every other component we have created so far]({{< relref "/book/first-steps/world-app#systems-and-components" >}} "every other component we have created so far").
 The only difference is the `async` keyword.

 Over in World, update the list of imports: